 The NSW Liberal government has a collection of clean energy initiatives spanning an array of energy system elements.

 Of particular interest for distributed energy are:

-Smart energy for homes and businesses - a $50 million program to “bring together smart energy technologies in NSW homes and businesses to form a ‘distributed’ power plant with a demand response capability of up to 200MW, to help manage peak demand on the grid”; the program will include a $1,000 incentive for customers who have batteries and/or ‘smart’ air conditioners and ‘agree to contribute to the grid when we need it most’ - a maximum of five days out of the year for at least three years
+Smart energy for homes and businesses - a $50 million program to “bring together smart energy technologies in NSW homes and businesses to form a ‘distributed’ power plant with a demand response capability of up to 200MW, to help manage peak demand on the grid” with up to 40,000 participating homes; the program will include a $1,000 incentive for customers who have batteries and/or ‘smart’ air conditioners and ‘agree to contribute to the grid when we need it most’ - a maximum of five days out of the year for at least three years

 Smart batteries for key government buildings - a $20 million commitment to back the installation of batteries for government buildings with the aim of reducing electricity costs & bolstering supply resilience; it will include provisions that the separate systems can function as a virtual power plant with demand response capacity of up to 13 megawatts (MW) across 900 systems